M66B/FairEmail/FAQ.md

 *POP3*

-In the account settings (Settings, tap Manual setup and more options, tap Accounts, tap account) you can enable *Leave deleted messages on server*.
+In the account settings (Settings, tap Manual setup, tap Accounts, tap account) you can enable *Leave deleted messages on server*.

 *IMAP*